rbuchberger/jekyll_picture_tag/readme.md

 ```
 (Line breaks added for readability.
 The actual rendered markup will not have them.)

-Basically, an img tag, with a srcset consisting of images in the supplied format, resized to be 200,
+Basically, an img tag, with a srcset consisting of images in the supplied format, resized to be 400,
-400, 600, 800, and 1000px wide, and a fallback src of 800px.
-Because there is no sizes attribute,
+600, 800, and 1000px wide, and a fallback src of 800px.
+Because there is no sizes attribute, the
-the browser will assume the image is 100% of the width of the viewport.
+browser will assume the image is 100% of the width of the viewport.

-It's not perfect, but it's a really good start and far better than serving up desktop-size images to
+It's not perfect, but it's a good start and far better than serving up desktop-size images to
 mobile users.

 ### Normal Usage